 Make a safety plan

-Call the National Domestic Abuse and Forced Marriage Helpline on 0800 027 1234 – they can help you make a safety plan and give you advice on children, money and housing.
+Call Scotland's Domestic Abuse and Forced Marriage Helpline on 0800 027 1234 – they can help you make a safety plan and give you advice on children, money and housing.
 There are other support organisations (for men and women) that can help you too.

 Even if you're not sure about separating from your partner yet, speaking to a support organisation can be a good way to find out your options.